 Find the Dove and Rose podcast here and on YouTube and Spotify.

 Soon after my consecration to Mary, I entered twenty years of painful devastation.
-Over these two decades, I lost everything of earthly value except my faithful wife and son.
+Over those two decades, I lost everything of earthly value except my faithful wife and son.
 We lost our family business.
-Despite successfully holding high-level corporate positions that came through my degrees from Princeton and Yale, I suffered humiliating personal failures, ridicule, the loss of respect of family and friends, the loss of self-respect, the loss of mental and physical health, and financial collapse.
-Two decades after my consecration to Mary, I had fallen to last place in life.
+Despite later holding high-level corporate positions that came through my degrees from Princeton and Yale, I suffered humiliating personal failures, ridicule, the loss of respect of family and friends, the loss of self-respect, the loss of mental and physical health, and financial collapse.
+Two decades after my consecration to Mary, I had fallen to the bottom in life.
 This was the first major milestone and expression of loving grace on my journey.

-This prayer was also well-received by Heaven.
+Heaven also received this prayer well.
 My living death ended the following year.
-A resurrection began at the feet of a statue of the Blessed Virgin Mary in July of 2006 while on retreat at an abandoned seminary.
+A resurrection began at the feet of a statue of the Blessed Virgin Mary in July 2006 while on retreat at an abandoned seminary.
 As I drove through the previous night to the site, I prayed persistently to Mary, asking her to give me the Holy Spirit.
 The next evening after confession, I stood before her statue.
 I perceived her speaking through my heart, “I am the channel of the Holy Spirit in your life.
 I have always been with you.
 You have always had the Holy Spirit.”
-At that moment, she freed me from mental, emotional, and spiritual chains.
-Our Lady released me instantly from dependency on medications.
+At that instant, she freed me from the mental, emotional, and spiritual chains that had held me captive over the years.
 The following day, the priest read Matthew 6:33, “Seek ye therefore first the Kingdom of God, and his justice, and all these things shall be added unto you.”
 I knew those words were Our Lady’s instructions for me.

 I began seeking first the Kingdom of God by visiting the Eucharist in adoration on a regular basis.
 My mental, emotional, physical, and spiritual health improved steadily.
 Life became orderly again.
 I found a new senior-level career position to get back on my feet professionally.
 However, my hopes of redeeming myself in the eyes of the world proved naive and immature.
 Our Lady had instructed me to seek the Kingdom of God first, not to return to the Kingdom of man to impress the world.
 Due to the poor economy, I lost the position within a year and once again needed employment.
 This loss was another major milestone and expression of loving grace.

-In the Fall of 2008, the moment happened.
-Through the influence of St. Thérèse’s plays and poetry, I instantaneously came to an astonishing comprehension of St. Joan of Arc in my life and a fervent, supernatural devotion to her.
-In that flash of a moment, St. Joan became my guide for this journey to the Kingdom.
+In fall 2008, the moment happened.
+Through the influence of St. Thérèse’s plays and poetry, St. Joan of Arc instantaneously confronted me in the world through her silent Being.
+This was no vision, but an appropriation of Being in silence.
+Her sanctity astonished me, and the refulgence of her mysterious presence demanded my submission.
+I received a fervent, supernatural devotion to her.
+In that flash of a moment, St. Joan became an alethic herald for the coming of the Kingdom in my Being.

-A few weeks later, not yet comprehending the spiritual meaning of my previous job loss, I attended a large professional networking meeting attempting to find my next high-level corporate position.
-Halfway through the conference, I felt an overwhelming revulsion toward everything discussed.
+A few weeks later, not yet comprehending the spiritual significance of my previous job loss, I attended a large professional networking event attempting to find my next high-level corporate position.
+Halfway through the conference, the Holy Spirit inflicted me with an overwhelming revulsion toward everything discussed.
 I felt compelled to leave and did immediately.
 The meeting facilitator had asked us to write down our impressions of the meeting and drop the comments in a designated box.
-I wrote a note saying that they all needed to study Joan of Arc and placed it in the box on my way out.
+I wrote a note saying they all needed to study Joan of Arc and placed it in the box on my way out.
 I never attended another networking event.
 I had to focus on seeking first the Kingdom, which, in my case, meant something other than becoming wealthy, prominent, and professionally successful in the eyes of the world.
 I found obscure college and university-level adjunct teaching assignments that kept my income in respectable shape and allowed my wife and me to make ends meet.

 I began writing.
-The Kingdom Our Lady referenced was inside me, and the way to seek it, to integrate this Kingdom into my deepest being, was to write.
+The Kingdom Our Lady referenced was inside me, and the way to seek it, to integrate this Kingdom into my deepest Being, was to write.
 I wrote for fifteen years.
-It was an ongoing prayer, an interior journey to the Kingdom.
+It was an ongoing prayer, an interior appropriation of the Kingdom in my Being.

-This project is the result of my journey to “seek first the Kingdom.”
-Developing it, I remained last in the world which is a treasured grace.
-My life is consecrated to St. Joan of Arc.
+This project is the story and the result of my journey to “seek first the Kingdom.”
+Telling it, I have remained at the bottom of the world which is a treasured grace.
+My Being is with St. Joan of Arc, St. Thérèse of Lisieux, and St. Mary Magdalene on the shores of Provence.
 One can understand my project only in the context of this preface.

 ~ Walter Emerson Adams